Proxy vs. VPN – Introduction

 - Speed: Proxies can improve internet speed by storing commonly accessed resources, which reduces the time needed to retrieve data from the web.
 This is particularly beneficial in settings such as offices or schools where multiple users access similar content, as caching can notably enhance browsing speeds.

 - Cost-effectiveness: Proxies tend to be more budget-friendly than VPNs, making them an attractive option for individuals and businesses requiring basic IP masking and access to geo-blocked content without the need for robust encryption.
+Proxies, such as mobile proxies and residential proxies, allow for precise management of specific applications or types of web traffic, offering detailed control over network traffic.
 This affordability can benefit smaller organizations or individuals with limited resources.

 - Simplicity: Setting up and using a proxy is typically straightforward, making it accessible to users who may not require the advanced security features provided by VPNs.
 This simplicity reduces the barriers to entry, making proxy solutions accessible to users of all levels, from beginners to experts.